Nickfis/HSV_tweets/README.md

 was incredibly hard and did not lead to satisfactory results.
 Therefore I decided to give it another go by translating the tweets first and then using the (compared to
 German resources) extensive English resources for NLP classification.

+For downloading the tweets I used a program written by Jefferson-Henrique, that can also find old tweets, which is not possible through the ordinary twitter api.
-For downloading the tweets I used ... .
-The preprocessing.py file starts with the dataset, since this is where the data sciency work starts.
+His repo can be found here: https://github.com/Jefferson-Henrique/GetOldTweets-python The preprocessing.py file starts with the dataset obtained by using his program, since this is where the data sciency work starts.